suyashb95/blog/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---

 Hi!
 I am a Computer Science Graduate currently working out of Bangalore.
-I like tikering around with electronics projects and contributing to open source codebases.
-I also like reading, listening to rock music and playing call of duty/Apex legends sometimes.
+I like tinkering around with electronics projects and contributing to open source codebases (I plan to write about these dabblings in this blog).
+I also like reading, listening to synthwave/rock music and, playing Call of Duty/Apex Legends sometimes.